neumino/neumino.github.io/movies.md

-### RRR
+### Jurassic Island
-*Released on 2022-03-24, vote average 8.2*
+*Released on 2022-04-05, vote average 1*

-A fictional history of two legendary revolutionaries&#39; journey away from home before they began fighting for their country in the 1920s.
+Ava uncovers the whereabouts of her missing father to an unchartered Island; a mythical lost world uncovered before them by her grandfather.
+Joined by a group of adventurers and scientists, they arrive at Jurassic Island where it becomes clear that the previous team had run into disaster.
+Dinosaurs and toxic leeches mean it’s no longer a search for her father, but a battle for survival.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Xsgz7Q0iWzA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XAmtxaxA_ng?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>